ryan-mcclue/unsw/comp3411/week1.md

 Agent types:
 1. Reactive: Next action based on current percept.
 No state.
+Braitenberg vehicle (light and obstacle sensor. move to light, away from obstacle), chemotaxis (organisms move to chemical) Horizontal decomposition more independent layers.
+More adaptable to environment changes Receive sensor input and act based on that.
+Vertical decomposition more inter-connected hierarchical layers.
+More goal orientated Receive goal and try and accomplish based on sensor input.
 2. Model: Keep state to look into past.
 Cannot look into future
 3. Planning: Can look ahead (search; simulate; goals).
 TODO: Assumes deterministic environment?
 4. Game Playing: Keep state of other player
 5. Learning: Bayesian (update probabilities)

-Constraint Satisfaction Problems, e.g arranging, scheduling etc.
+Constraint Satisfaction Problems, e.g arranging, scheduling (N-queens, Sudoku) etc.
 Consider map colouring, where variables are states, colours are values.
 1. Backtracking Search
 Explores variables with DFS and backtracks when current values don't satisfy.